Originally posted 11/12/2019. Updated 1/26/2021.

 For chai lovers, tea-time is any time...and often.
 There is a distinct draw to chai that tea lovers simply cannot deny.
 Combine the fragrant aroma of the warming spices in the classic masala chai spice blend with the astounding healing, energizing and comforting properties of this miraculous tea, and you will truly understand the reason for the loyalty to chai.
 The abundant, distinct spices used when brewing chai tea are as unique as those who consume them.

-Aromatic Spices from India and Sri Lanka Among Most Popular for Chai
+Aromatic Spices from India and Sri Lanka are Among the Most Popular for Chai

 The delightful spices that are most commonly found in chai are those that are typically grown in India and Sri Lanka where chai, as we know it in the West, comes from.
 While most of us are familiar with the clove and cinnamon flavors of chai, some of the most popular ingredients in chai just may surprise you.
 Everyone has their favorite blend and here are some of the most popular:

 Popular Chai Spices - Classic Favorites

 Not only is cinnamon sweet, delicious and low in calories, but it also helps protect against inflammation, fend off free radicals that can cause damage to cells, fight unhealthy bacteria and even help lower blood sugar levels.
 This popular spice can also lead to purification and spiritual growth.